rugu-guru/rugu.guru/content/en/docs/fen/tips-and-references/index.md

 ### CocoScrapers

-CocoScrapers is a set of scrapers found at:
+CocoScrapers is a plugin of scrapers found at:

 ```
 https://cocojoe2411.github.io